 New York/2019 July 11/CMM…..Twenty more Jamaican High Schools will receive Automated External Defibrillators (AEDS), and First Aid Kits from Team Jamaica Bickle (TJB) as part of its annual “Defibrillator to Schools Program,” in a presentation and training ceremony that will take place on Tuesday, July 16, 2019 (9:00am-2:00pm) at the S Hotel located on Jimmy Cliff Blvd in Montego Bay.
 A second presentation is being planned for later on in the year in keeping with TJBs mission to donate a minimum of 25 units to mark its 25th anniversary.

 The programme, which was born out of grief and loss, has been nothing short of impactful with the initiative which began in 2014 creating awareness of the need for emergency resources at sporting activities and other venues.
+However, the defibrillator cost can be quite overwhelming for some schools and not all of the schools have access to defibrillator distributors like those here.
 The heightened awareness of the defibrillator programme has also extended generally to schools and private sector sports organizations yielding a cadre of trained staff.
 Schools are now requesting to be included in the annual presentations which were prompted by the sudden and tragic deaths of student-athletes Cavahn McKenzie (2014) and Dominic James (2016), both at sporting events.
 In addition to receiving units, school staff are also trained in CPR and are presented a certificate on completion.
 Schools can send up to four members of staff to be trained at the given sessions.
 It is the organization’s goal to outfit each high school with its dedicated AED unit.
 This presentation will bring the total number of schools outfitted by TJB and indirect donors to just over 70.

 Schools set to receive units in this round of awards are; Anchovy High , Black River High, Cambridge High, Grange Hill High, Irwin High, Lewisville High, Little London High, Maggotty High, Maldon High, Manchester High, Maud McLeod High, Merlene Ottey High, Munro College, Muschett High, Nain High, Newell High, Roger Clarke High, Troy High, Belmont Academy, and Knockalva High.